jfx/ansible-collection-system/jfx/system/README.md

 ## reboot role

-A role that reboot Ubuntu and Debian Operating Systems.
+A role that reboots Ubuntu and Debian Operating Systems.

 ### reboot role variables